emvazquez/emvazquez.github.io/_pages/bdace.md

 By 2006, I suggested using a sequential approach for the estimation of the volume of excursion of a function above a threshold.
 This problem find a direct application to the estimation of a probability of failure of a system.
 This work was the first instance of a SUR algorithm, which was improved and published during the period 2009--2013.
 See for instance [Bect et al. 2011, Sequential design of computer experiments for the estimation of a probability of failure](https://link.springer.com/article/10.1007/s11222-011-9241-4).

-The consistency of several SUR strategies has been proved in [Bect et al 2018](https://arxiv.org/abs/1608.01118).
+The consistency of several SUR strategies has been proved by [Bect et al 2018](https://arxiv.org/abs/1608.01118).

 Bayesian Optimization
 ------